The Roman thermal baths at Perrenou in Plomelin

 Opening hours: open all year round

-What to do near the Perennou thermal baths?
+What can I do near the Perennou thermal baths?

 Visit Château de Perennou, located right next to the spa.
 Built between 1895 and 1899 by the de Broc family on the ruins of a 15th-century manor house, the château is in the English neo-Gothic style.
 It is surrounded by a vast 30-hectare landscaped park.
 (Visits every day at 5 p.m. except Saturday, from April to September, price: 7 euros per person).